The October meeting is at our new location at the Holiday Inn at Bellingham Airport

 A day on there river to practice casting and fishing skills

-4CFF members Marion Hiller and Frank Koterba, FFI Certified Casting Instructors and instructing assistant Klaus Lohse provided hands-on fly casting instruction to students attending NSEA's Fishing Camp,
+4CFF members Marion Hiller and Frank Koterba, FFI Certified Casting Instructors, and instructing assistant Klaus Lohse provided hands-on fly casting instruction to students attending NSEA's Fishing Camp.

 Fishing Camp is a blend of science and outdoor recreation as campers participate in activities such as fly tying, fly casting, fish identification, water quality testing, stewardship projects, and of course time on the water fishing in our local waterways, an all-inclusive outdoor experience, with all gear, food, transportation, and supplies provided designed to meet youth 12 - 14 years old or entering 6 - 8 grade in fall 2023.